wyatt-toure/guppy-colour-learning/README.md

 ## Summary

-This is the repository containing the R code and data to produce the analyses and figures in the manuscript ‘Colour biases in learned foraging preferences in Trinidadian guppies’.
-R version 3.6.2 was used for this project.
-A reader-friendly website which walks through each of the models in the manuscript is available at <https://wyatt-toure.github.io/guppy-colour-learning/>.
-This README explains how to reproduce the results, provides the location of the metadata for the data sheets, and gives descriptions of the root directory contents and folder contents.
+This is the repository containing the R code and data to produce the analyses and figures in the article [Toure, M. W., & Reader, S. M. (2021).
+Colour biases in learned foraging preferences in Trinidadian guppies.
+Ethology, 00, 1-12](https://doi.org/10.1111/eth.13237).
+R version 3.6.2 was
+used for this project.
+A reader-friendly website which walks through each of the models in the manuscript is available at
+<https://wyatt-toure.github.io/guppy-colour-learning/>.
+This README explains how
+to reproduce the results, provides the location of the metadata for the data sheets, and gives descriptions of the root directory contents and folder contents.

 ## How to reproduce the results